 Men suffer from obsessive-compulsive disorder

-Men suffer from trauma (and not just military or public services
+Men suffer from trauma-related conditions like PTSD (and not caused by just military or public services)

 Men are affected by what happens in their life